angiejones/automation-bookstore/README.md

 Chrome Driver: https://sites.google.com/a/chromium.org/chromedriver/downloads

-This project (unzip once downloaded)
+This project.
+Download it by clicking the green Clone or Download button above -> Choose Download.
+Unzip once downloaded.

 CONFIGURE